|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 For safety purposes each mobile fuel bundle must remain subcritical when it is fully inserted but the eight nearest neighbor mobile fuel bundles are all withdrawn.
 This feature ensures an immediate safe reactor cold shutdown in the presence of a single mobile fuel bundle position jam or actuator failure.
 Note that under this criteria the thermal power output from the outer most ring of active fuel bundles may be relatively small.
 For each mobile fuel bundle in the outer ring of mobile fuel bundles at least three of the eight nearest neighbor mobile fuel bundles are already missing.

 If a mobile fuel bundle jams such that it will not withdraw due to gravity the overhead gantry crane can push down the corresponding indicator tube to release the jammed control portion.
-If there is a jam in either the hydraulic actuator system the problem fuel bundle should be shut down and the problem fuel fixed at the next opportunity.
+If there is a jam in a fuel bundle's hydraulic actuator system that actuator should be shut down and the problem fixed at the next opportunity.

 The individual fuel bundles are engineered such that when they are outside the reactor environment they remain sub-critical.
 When the fuel bundle assembly is formed with the mobile fuel bundles withdrawn the reactor must always be sub-critical.
 When all of the mobile fuel bundles are fully inserted the reactor should operate at or above its maximum rated power.
 As a fuel bundle reaches its design operating temperature thermal expansion of the primary liquid sodium and the fuel bundle materials should cause the fuel bundle reactivity to drop below criticality.

 The fuel bundle discharge temperature distribution is monitored with an overhead scanner.
-In normal full power operation the discharge temperatures should be uniformly at 440 degrees C. As the reactors thermal load decreases the fuel bundle discharge temperature should rise to about 450 C at which point the reactor should become subcritical.
+In normal full power operation the discharge temperatures should be uniformly at 500 degrees C. As the reactors thermal load decreases the fuel bundle discharge temperature should rise to about 510 C at which temperature the reactor should become subcritical.

-The vertical position of an mobile fuel bundle is indicated by the height of the top of its indicator tube.
-In normal reactor operation the vertical position setpoints of the indicator tubes should be nearly identical.
+The vertical position of a mobile fuel bundle is indicated by the height of the top of its indicator tube.
+In normal reactor operation the vertical position setpoints of the various indicator tubes should be nearly identical.

 As the reactor thermal load varies the gamma flux varies for all the active fuel bundles.